openedx/edx-platform/docs/en_us/data/source/internal_data_formats/credentials.rst

 #.
 Enter a strong passphrase.
 Be sure to remember your passphrase: you will use
    it to decrypt your data packages.

 #.
-To send only your public key to your edX Program Manager, click the key and
+To send only your public key to your edX program manager, click the key and
    then click **Export**.
 A dialog box opens.

   a.
 Specify a file name and location to save the file.